Author Doyin Richards Discusses How To Talk To Children About Racism And Injustice

 “What I’m seeing, especially now with the looting going on is, ‘Yeah the murder sucks, but why are they looting?’
 Instead it should be, ‘Look it sucks that they’re looting, but it’s even worse that these black men are getting murdered in the street by people who are sworn to protect and serve us,'” he said.

 As The Inquisitr previously reported, a video was taken of Floyd’s death and was posted online, sparking outrage.
 Since then, four former police officers have been arrested in connection with Floyd’s death.
-They include Derek Chauvin who is facing a second-degree murder charge, as well as Tou Thao, Thomas Lane, and J. Alexander Kueng all of whom are facing charges for aiding and abetting second-degree murder and aiding and abetting second-degree manslaughter.
+They include Derek Chauvin who is facing a second-degree murder charge, as well as Tou Thao, Thomas Lane, and J. Alexander Kueng, all of whom are facing charges for aiding and abetting second-degree murder and aiding and abetting second-degree manslaughter.